11 Times Donald Trump Looked Like He Was Done For

 Other comments Trump made during that same Iowa event were somewhat overshadowed by his controversial remarks on McCain — but they were no less eyebrow-raising.
 When asked by moderator Frank Luntz, a GOP message guru, at the event hosted by several religious organizations about his faith, Trump said he was Christian — but made some comments very much out of step with the central beliefs of evangelical Christianity.

-"I am not sure I have," Trump responded when asked if he had ever asked for forgiveness for his sins from God — a critical step in becoming a born-again Christian, who believe that "all have sinned and fall short of the glory of God."
+"I am not sure I have," Trump responded when asked if he had ever asked for forgiveness for his sins from God — a critical step for born-again Christians, who believe that "all have sinned and fall short of the glory of God."

 He continued: "I just go on and try to do a better job from there.
 I don't think so.
 I think if I do something wrong, I think, I just try and make it right.
 I don't bring God into that picture.
 I don't."

-Trump said he does participate in communion, but described the sacrament in quite unusual terms.
+Trump said he does participate in communion but described the sacrament in quite unusual terms.

 "When I drink my little wine — which is about the only wine I drink — and have my little cracker, I guess that is a form of asking for forgiveness, and I do that as often as possible because I feel cleansed," Trump said.

-It was all an unusual turn from traditional GOP Iowa politics.
+It was all an unusual turn from traditional Iowa GOP politics.
 Remember that in the 2000 campaign, then-Texas Gov. George W. Bush was applauded during a debate for saying Jesus was the philosopher he admired most.
 It endeared him to the evangelical community.

-Questions abounded during this campaign if Trump's awkward and unlikely dance with evangelical voters would cost him votes.
-Answer: No. Even though many evangelicals leaders spoke out against him, he won a whopping 81 percent of white evangelical voters, according to exit polls.
+Questions abounded during this campaign about whether Trump's awkward and unlikely dance with evangelical voters would cost him votes.
+Answer: No. Even though many evangelical leaders spoke out against him, he won a whopping 81 percent of white evangelical voters, according to exit polls.

 3. Feud with Megyn Kelly: She had "blood coming out of her wherever"